 Eventually, GP will run natively on iOS, Android, and Fire OS.
 Meanwhile, you can run GP in the web browser on these devices.
 GP runs fine on Chromebooks.
 Unforuntately, sluggish performance and lack of a keyboard makes working with GP cumbersome on most mobile devices.

 Running GP in a Web Browser

 GP in the browser is slower than the native version, but usable.
-A few features, such as access to the local file system, do not work in the browser.
+Some features, such as access to the local file system, do not work in the browser.

 Here is the browser URL: gpblocks.org/run/gp.html

 On devices that support it, creating a desktop or home screen shortcut to GP makes it easy to start and allows GP to use the entire screen.
 This is especially helpful on mobile devices with small screens.